danielcacatian/CART-263/exercises/01-wheres-sausage-dog-new-game-plus/README.md

-# Template p5 project
+# Exercise 01: Where's Sausage Dog New Game+

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+This is the README file contains the link to the [Exercise 1](https://danielcacatian.github.io/CART-263/exercises/01-wheres-sausage-dog-new-game-plus/)